-Fall is here, whether you like it or not.
-None of us really want to say goodbye to summer, but we just don’t really have a choice in the matter.
+Fall is almost here, whether you like it or not.
+None of us really want to say goodbye to summer, but we do not really have a choice in the matter.
 To ease those summer blues and have something to get excited about in fall, we put together this collection of boozy fall drinks and cocktails.
 Of course, there can be of fun things about fall too – pumpkin spice, apples, cinnamon – we made sure all of those ingredients were turned into a drink one way or another.
 You can’t really start off the season without a pumpkin cocktail recipe, can you?
 Once you are sipping on some Spiced Pumpkin Punch, you will forget all about those long, hot evenings and get ready for changing leave and sweater weather!

 - 7 1/2 cups apple cider (recipe below)

 - 2 1/2 tsp. lemon zest

 - knob of ginger, grated (about 2 tbsp.)